bioinfologics/sdg_examples/first_steps.md

 121
 ```

-also topology of the graph from the central node perspective, for example, if you want to get the node neighbours
+You can also query the topology of the graph from the central node perspective, for example, if you want to get the node neighbours

 ```python
 >>> for n in nv.netx():